bagherig/meetup-analysis/README.md

 Several parts were responsible for monitoring the status of the data collection script:

 1. All errors and exceptions were logged to `Stackdrive Logging`.
 Each log was assigned a [severity](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#logseverity), which represents the seriousness of the error.
-The list of
-1. All API calls were reattempted on failure using [Truncated exponential backoff](https://cloud.google.com/storage/docs/exponential-backoff).
+2. All API calls were reattempted on failure using [Truncated exponential backoff](https://cloud.google.com/storage/docs/exponential-backoff).
-2. Errors and exceptions with a severity greater than **`ERROR`** were stored in a GCS bucket, using a `log export`.
+3. A Stackdriver `log export` was responsible for storing all errors and exceptions with a severity greater than **`ERROR`** in a GCS bucket.
+4. A Stackdriver `log export` was responsible for sending all errors and exceptions with a severity greater than **`ERROR`** to a `Pub/Sub`, which in turn triggered the Google Cloud Function, `repport_slack`.
 ```bash
 TODO
 ```